mit-rss/intro_to_ros/README.md

 - **Message type:** Float32
 - **Subscription topic names:** `fake_scan`

-Take a screenshot of **rqt_graph** showing your nodes running and upload it to Gradescope.

-> **Note:** Test case #4 and onward will still not pass.
-You will need to finish Question 5 to pass the next test case.

 ### Question 5: Create a Custom Message and Publish It

-The publisher from the previous exercise was publishing two related pieces of data on two separate topics (`open_space/angle` and `open_space/distance`).
-In this exercise, we ask you to create a custom message that encapsulates the two pieces of data, the same way the LaserScan message type combines multiple pieces of data.
-Create a new `custom_msgs` CMake package containing your custom message file `OpenSpace.msg`.
-After creating and compiling your custom message, modify the publisher from the previous exercise to publish this message type on the topic `open_space`.
+In the previous exercise, the publisher sent two related data points on separate topics: `open_space/angle` and `open_space/distance`.
+For this exercise, you'll create a custom message that bundles both pieces of data together, similar to how the LaserScan message type consolidates multiple data fields.
+Start by creating a new CMake package called `custom_msgs` that contains your custom message file

-Upload `OpenSpace.msg` to Gradescope.
+`OpenSpace.msg`. `OpenSpace.msg` should include two Float32 fields: `angle` and `distance`.
+Once you've created and compiled this custom message, update the publisher from the previous exercise to publish this new message type on a single topic called `open_space`, replacing the two separate topic publications.

+Take a screenshot of **rqt_graph** showing both `fake_scan_publisher.py` and `open_space_publisher.py` running.
+Again, select `Nodes/Topics (all)` to view both nodes and topics, and uncheck the hide `Dead sinks` and `Leaf topics` options.
+Upload the screenshot and `OpenSpace.msg` to Gradescope.

 ### Question 6: Using Launch Files